RajeshGanessan/SprintoAssignment/README.md

 ### How to use
 Import the project in IntelliJ editor.
-Go to folder src/test/java
+Go to folder src/test/java/resources/testRunner

-Run those test suites one by one.
+Run the xml file "makeMyTripSuite.xml"

 ## Project structure
 Hybrid framework with Page object model design pattern.